jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/_index.md

 weight: 10
 date: 2021-01-18
 description: >
-  How to work with latest jenkins-operator version.
+  How to work with the latest, currently supported Jenkins Operator version.
 ---

 {{% pageinfo %}}
-This document describes a getting started guide for **Jenkins Operator** currently in preview version and an additional configuration.
+This document describes a getting started guide for **Jenkins Operator** `v0.6.x` and also additional configuration.
 {{% /pageinfo %}}

 ## First Steps